jefferson10147/unet-api/README.md

 This is a REST API using python's microframework Flask, and NoSQL database MongoDB with Its mongo Atlas cloud manager.
 This API provides information of students at UNET, you can also make others CRUD operations like INSERT, PUT, or DELETE, but yow need to create an user and login to use JWT, to more information about this contact repo owner.

 ## To run this API on your local machine
-1- Clone this project, on your machine:
+1- Clone this project, on your local machine:
 ```bash
 $ git clone https://github.com/jefferson10147/unet-api.git
 ```